Free Guided Reflection: "Noticing Anxiety in Motion"

-Build the skill of feeling better when it matters most.
+Build the skill of feeling better when it matters most - using the Safe Place Practice.

 Noticing Anxiety in Motion: